MDK-Packs/Documentation/Generic_Debug/README.md

 In the [**Command**](https://www.keil.com/support/man/docs/uv4/uv4_db_dbg_outputwin.htm) window, you will see `Warning: Event Recorder not located in uninitialized memory!`.
 This can be safely ignored for the purpose of this tutorial.

-It can be important to preserve the EVR data located in target RAM memory in the event of a crash and/or reset.
+In general, it can be important to preserve the EVR data located in target RAM memory in the event of a crash and/or reset.
 Creating and using non-initialized memory is implemented by modifying the scatter file.
 [Knowledge base article 4012](https://www.keil.com/support/docs/4012.htm) explains how to modify your project to do so.

 ### Code Annotation with Event Recorder